UCSC-VLAA/MixCon3D/Installation.md

 ## Installation

-**The original instruction part is easy to follow but sometimes meet obstacles.
+**The original instruction part is easy to follow but sometimes meets obstacles.
 Therefore, I list a more detailed one.
-Hope you find the new one well.**
+Hope you find them well.**

 If you would like to run the inference or (and) training locally, you may need to install the dependencies.